-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Boroyeca Gold & Silver de Mexico, S.A. de C.V. (the "Mexican Subsidiary").
-All inter-company transactions were eliminated upon consolidation.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, Boroyeca Gold & Silver de Mexico, S.A. de C.V. (the "Mexican Subsidiary").
+All intercompany transactions were eliminated upon consolidation.

 The accounts for Tombstone Gold & Silver Inc. and Tombstone Resources Inc. (collectively the "US Subsidiaries") had been deconsolidated from the consolidated financial statements for its year ended May 31, 2020 as the Company had entered into agreements subsequent to the year end to dispose of these US Subsidiaries.
-The Company accounted for these investments as investment to be disposed of as of May 31, 2020 and August 31, 2020.
+On September 25, 2020, in settlement of an outstanding loan for which the shares of these US subsidiaries had been provided as security, the Company transferred the shares of the US subsidiaries to the lender in settlement of the outstanding debt.
+See also Note 11 - Loan Payable herein.
+The Company has deconsolidated the US Subsidiaries as of May 31, 2020 and reclassified these investments as Investments to be Disposed Of.
+The Company also wrote down these investments to its nominal value of \$2 during the year ended May 31, 2020.